loumdt/extreme_htws_cc3d/README.md

 Working Paper available on HAL: [https://hal.science/hal-05495839](https://hal.science/hal-05495839)

-Users will have to download data of the three datasets (ERA5, GHS-POP, EM-DAT), and preprocess data.
+Users will can either download data of the three datasets (ERA5, GHS-POP, EM-DAT) and preprocess data or can download the preprocessed dataset directly on Zenodo, where output data is also available for one sensitivity configuration: [https://doi.org/10.5281/zenodo.20623473](https://doi.org/10.5281/zenodo.20623473).
 Users will also have to set correct folder locations in the scripts.
-Preprocessed and output data is also available here: [https://doi.org/10.5281/zenodo.20026471](https://doi.org/10.5281/zenodo.20026471)

 ## Datasets